suned/serum/README.md

 threading.Thread(target=first_worker()).start()
 threading.Thread(target=second_worker()).start()
 ```
-To share state between injected `Component`s in different threads, use mutable static fields and locking (yuck)
+To share state between injected `Component`s in different threads, use mutable
+class/module variables and locking (yuck)
 or [`queue`](https://docs.python.org/3.6/library/queue.html).
 ## `inject`
 Just as you can only provide subtypes of `Component` with `Environment`,